frivas/image-processing-api-project/README.md

 ### Comments

 - The backend is inside the `api` folder.
-- The scripts available are:
+- **The scripts available are:**
-  - `npm run test` it will transpire and then execute jasmine.
+  - `npm run test` it will transpile and then execute jasmine.
   - `npm run perfect` it will execute prettier and lint.
   - `npm run compile` it will transpile the code using `tsc`.
-  - `npm run build` it will clean the `dist/` folder, execute the `perfect`, `compile` and `copy-assets` scripts.
+  - `npm run build` it will clean the `dist/` folder, execute the `perfect`, `compile` and `compile` scripts.
-  - `npm run start` it will start `nodemon`.
+  - `npm run start` it will start `nodemon`  on `src/index.ts`

-- Once I added a script to copy the views to the `dist` folder I started to notice that `tsc` started to copy the entire `src` folder to the `dist` directory and that was causing that I couldn't run `node dist/` command successfully.
-I just added the folder where the `copyAssets.ts` file was to the `exclude` list folder and that solved the issue.
+  - You can also execute `node dist/` to run the app.
--
+- **Endpoints:**
+  - http://localhost:3003/ = Will show a message stating the server is up and running.
+  - http://localhost:3003/api/images = Accepts the following query parameters:
+    - <filename> : Name of the file without extension that has to be placed in the `full` directory or uploaded through the `upload` endpoint.
+(Required)
+    - <witdh>: It is a number that specifies the width of the thumbnail file to be generated.
+(Optional.
+Default 200.)
+    - <height>: It is a number that specifies the height of the thumbnail file to be generated.
+(Optional.
+Default 200.)
+    - This endpoint will return a message stating that a field is missing and it is required.
+  - http://localhost:3003/api/images/upload = Will allow you to upload one or more files.
+It will show messages when:
+    - There are no files to upload.
+    - Files types are not supported.
+Only `jpg`, `png` and `jpeg` are supported.
+    - Uploading is currently limited to 10 files at the time.
+  - http://localhost:3003/api/images/list = Will return a JSON object that contains information about the files in the `thumb` directory.
+- It is possible to create thumbs of the same images on different sizes.
+- I had to do a lot of research to write the tests for the uploading endpoint, it is different when uploading 1 file and more than 1.
+- There is a logger that shows a message on the console every time an endpoint is visited.

 ## Image Processing API